 This post is also available in: Svenska

 A red baby bum can be a diaper rash, fungal infection or just a result of heat and moisture.
-Here you can learn how to distinguish diaper rashes from fungal infections; and how to treat and prevent red bums and associated wounds.
+Learn more about how you can distinguish diaper rashes from fungal infections; and how to treat and prevent red bums and associated wounds.

 Babies need diapers.
-The wetter and warmer the diaper, the more problems you’ll experience with diaper rash and fungal infections.
+The wetter and warmer the diaper, the more problems you’ll experience.
+Diaper rash, fungal infections… You know what we mean.
 Indeed, with today’s modern diapers and its fantastic super-absorbent features, the problems of diaper rash are much lower than they were a few decades ago, when wadding and dense plastic diapers were used.

 How often do you need to change diapers?

-You need to change the diaper when you notice the baby has pooped.
+You need to change your baby’s diaper when you notice the baby has pooped.
 How often babies poo varies a lot, some poo 3-4 times a week and others poo 6-7 times a day.

 You also need to change the diaper when it is full of pee.
 Always in the morning and a few times during the day.
 If you use cloth diapers, you may need to replace them more often than with modern plastic diapers, as they tend to feel damper sooner.